codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 When you have the property ``$default = ['encrypt' => false]`` in your ``Config\Database``, you cannot change the ``encrypt`` value to an array even if you put ``database.default.encrypt.ssl_verify = true`` in your **.env**.
+If you want to do like that, see
+:ref:`Database Configuration <database-config-with-env-file>`.

 Treating Environment Variables as Arrays
 ========================================